rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

 So far we have deferred rendering individual pages to mounted canvas elements until scrolled into view.
 This allows us to spare CPU cycles at the cost of the brief visual delay as newly visible pages are drawn.
 However, we are still creating the `<PDFPage>` components for every PDF page, regardless of whether they are visible.
 This results in `n - visible` blank `<canvas>` elements below the fold.

 We can go one step further.
 Instead of fetching all the pages up front, we'll fetch pages in batches as the user scrolls to the bottom of the document.
 In other words, we'll implement "infinite scrolling" for PDF pages (though most PDFs of which I'm aware are finite in length).
+Fetching in batches is a compromise between eagerly loading all pages and fetching one at a time.

-To keeps things simple for this tutorial, we'll be adding this functionality directly to the `<PDFDocument>` component, though in a future post, we'll be moving towards extracting this information to other parts of our application.
+To keep things simple for this tutorial, we'll add batching directly to the `<PDFDocument>` component; in a future post, we'll extract this information to other parts of our application.

 ### Batched fetching

 Recall in our document component, we're tracking a `pdf` property and an array of `pages`.
-We're now adding a `cursor` to represent the highest page number in the document we've attempted to fetch.
+We now add a `cursor` to represent the highest page number in the document we've attempted to fetch.
 We also will track the expected `pageCount` using a property provided by the `pdf` object.

 ```javascript
 // src/components/PDFDocument.vue